GP-Stanley/tech264-cloud-linux/Ansible/ansible.md

 `ssh -i ~/.ssh/tech264-georgia-aws-key.pem ubuntu@ec2-34-253-182-234.eu-west-1.compute.amazonaws.com`

 This command is used to establish a secure SSH connection to a remote server.
 Here's a breakdown of what each part does:
-* **ssh**: This is the command to start an SSH (Secure Shell) session.
+* `ssh`: This is the command to start an SSH (Secure Shell) session.
-* **-i ~/.ssh/tech264-georgia-aws-key.pem**: This option specifies the identity file (private key) to use for authentication.
+* `-i ~/.ssh/tech264-georgia-aws-key.pem`: This option specifies the identity file (private key) to use for authentication.
   * In this case, it's the tech264-georgia-aws-key.pem file located in the ~/.ssh directory.
-* **ubuntu@ec2-34-253-182-234.eu-west-1.compute.amazonaws.com**: This specifies the user (ubuntu) and the remote server's address (ec2-34-253-182-234.eu-west-1.compute.amazonaws.com) to connect to.
+* `ubuntu@ec2-34-253-182-234.eu-west-1.compute.amazonaws.com`: This specifies the user (ubuntu) and the remote server's address (ec2-34-253-182-234.eu-west-1.compute.amazonaws.com) to connect to.

 > This command uses the specified private key to authenticate and connect to the remote server as the ubuntu user.
+By doing so, it ensures a secure and encrypted connection between your local machine and the remote server.

 <br>